2025 REGULATION CHANGES

 Changes to Italian Citizenship by Descent: A New Era

 The Italian government has introduced significant changes to the rules governing citizenship by descent, also known as jure sanguinis.
-These reforms aim to strengthen the connection between Italian citizenship and genuine ties to the country, while combating abuse and misuse of the system.
+According to the current government in power, these reforms aim to strengthen the connection between Italian citizenship and genuine ties to the country, while combating abuse and misuse of the system.
 In this page, we'll explore the key changes and how they might affect you.

-IMPORTANT: As of March 28, 2025 - these regulation changes are scheduled to be in effect temporarily but immediately.
+IMPORTANT: As of March 28, 2025 - these regulation changes are in effect temporarily but immediately.
 The government has 60 days to amend, reject, or accept as currently written.
 If nothing is decided within 60 days, the regulation automatically reverts back to the previous rule.

 Background: Legislative Measures